bigskysoftware/htmx/www/essays/when-to-use-hypermedia.md

 have responded to Mr. Harris' talk [in more detail here](/essays/a-response-to-rich-harris/), but suffice to say we agree with him that a pragmatic "Transitional" approach to web development is best: use the right tool for the job.

-Where we would likely disagree with Mr. Harris is just where "the line" is between what can be achieved with hypermedia, and the point at which it is better to reach for a more involved client-side library.
-We feel that, with htmx, hypermedia can go much, much further and, for many applications, address many or all of their UX needs.
+Where we would likely disagree with Mr. Harris is just where "the line" is between what can be achieved with hypermedia and the point at which it is better to reach for a more involved client-side library.
+We feel that, with htmx, hypermedia can go much, much further than many web developers believe is possible.
+And that, for many applications, it can address many or all of their UX needs.

 ## Hypermedia: A Good Fit If...

 So, when *is* hypermedia a good choice for an application and/or feature?

-### If Your UI is mostly text and images
+### If Your UI is mostly text & images

 In [The Mother Of All htmx Demos](/essays/a-real-world-react-to-htmx-port/), David Buillot of Contexte shows how replacing react with htmx lead to a 67% reduction in the total codebase, along with numerous other eye-popping results.